irfanali1999/firstrepost/README.md

 # firstrepost
 // the hello world program
 console.log('Hello World');
-This repository is for practicing the JavaScript
+This is my first repository is for practicing the JavaScript